acceleratescience/acceleratescience.github.io/_events/ai-café-cruk.md

 The Accelerate Programme for Scientific Discovery and Cancer Research UK (CRUK) are pleased to invite you to an AI café on Monday 20 October from 14:00 - 16:00.

 \
 Are you using AI methods in your research, or considering doing so?
-Would you like to find out more about how AI is being used in education and meet other researchers exploring the challenges and possibilities of deploying AI in research?\
+Would you like to find out more about how AI is being used in cancer research and meet other researchers exploring the challenges and possibilities of deploying AI in research?\
 \
 Come along to the AI café on Monday 20 October to hear short talks from researchers and to discuss your questions about AI with an expert.\
 \